yieio/anotes/docs/chapter2/chapter2.md

 ### The Entity Concept

 > Accounts are kept for entities, as distinguished from the persons who are associated with these entities.
 An `entity` is any organization or activity for which accounting reports are prepared.

+### The Going-Concern Concept

+> Unless there is good evidence to the contrary, accounting assumes that an entity is a `going concern`—that it will continue to operate for an indefinitely long period in the future.

+> The significance of this assumption can be indicated by contrasting it with a possible alternative, namely, that the entity is about to be `liquidated`.

+### The Cost Concept

+> The economic resources of an entity are called its `assets`.

+- nonmonetary assets (e.g. land, buildings, and machinery, and other similar assets whose cash value is not fixed by contract)

+- monetary assets (e.g. money and marketable securities and other similar assets whose cash value is fixed by contract)

+#### Nonmonetary Assets

+> In accounting, all assets are initially recorded at their cost.
+(For emphasis, this is also referred to as an asset’s historical cost.)
+In the case of nonmonetary assets, this amount is ordinarily unaffected by subsequent changes in the value of the asset.

+#### Rationale for the Cost Concept